Published December 9, 2025 · Last Updated: December 9, 2025

 Traeger’s Ironwood XL brings Super Smoke Mode, WiFIRE connectivity, and an XL barrel to weekend smoke-athons without needing constant babysitting.

 We ran three briskets back-to-back during a rainy football weekend and adjusted temperatures from the living room using the Traeger app without losing smoke density.
-If you want more menu inspiration, peek at our smoker rub recipes and outdoor dining checklist.
+For complete outdoor dining setup, our patio furniture guide covers seating and tables that pair perfectly with grilling areas.
+If you're planning larger gatherings, check out our outdoor entertainment guides for creating the perfect backyard experience.

 My Testing Experience